marinasundstrom/marinas-blog/PersonalSite/wwwroot/pages/presentation.md

 I am a picky coffee lover who likes to grind their own beans.

-I enjoy taking walks in beautiful nature, whether I have someone's company or I am alone.
+I enjoy walks in beautiful nature, whether I have someone's company or I am alone.
 When I am on my own it is the time for me to reflect, to clear and focus my mind and energy.

 Since way back, I enjoy listening to foreign music, learning the languages and cultures.
 I also travel when I get the opportunity.
 My main interest has been the Spanish, Italian, and Hindi/Urdu cultural spheres.
 I easily pick up the basics of languages.
 So when I meet native-speakers they often get surprised about how much I know about their cultures.

 Now and then, I go out in the country-side to spend some time with my family.
 I have two wonderful nieces, and a nephew whom I all love so much.

 During my last vacation, I got into making cocktails from being inspired by videos.
-Since then I have made and enjoyed a number of Sours and other kinds of drinks - also making them for others.
+Since then I have made and enjoyed a number of [sour cocktails](https://en.wikipedia.org/wiki/Sour_(cocktail)) and other kinds of drinks - also making them for others.

 My favorite cocktail at the moment is [Margarita](https://en.wikipedia.org/wiki/Margarita).
 I enjoy it with two slices of Jalapeño which give it a spicy edge.
 Now and then, I also enjoy a classic ["Old Fashioned"](https://en.wikipedia.org/wiki/Old_fashioned_(cocktail)).